 - try to avoid close contact with people who are unwell

 - do not touch your eyes, nose or mouth if your hands are not clean

-During the current COVID-19 outbreak patients experiencing certain symptoms (breathing issues and / or fever), and have been telephone assessed by a GP to need a face-to-face examination, will be seen in separate dedicated ‘Red Hub' within their own practice or will be called to their local hub if they require additional medical help.
+During the current COVID-19 outbreak, patients experiencing certain symptoms (breathing issues and / or fever), patients who are self isolating because a member of their household has symptoms, and who have been telephone assessed by a GP to need a face-to-face examination will be called to one of our local 'Red Hubs'.